Señorita Justice: Plot

 When Hector makes plans with Anna to leave the neighborhood, he too is gunned down in a drive-by shooting which fills Anna with grief and rage.
 Thinking that Manny Sanchez is behind it, Anna teams up with Vanessa where they abduct Manny as he is leaving his office and try to get him to confess.
 But Anna is betrayed by Vanessa who reveals that she was the one who killed her brother.
 Vanessa admits that Hector was the target for he was investigating Manny, plus he was also romantically involved with Vanessa.
 But Anna manages to talk Vanessa into lowering her gun, in which she turns the gun on herself and commits suicide by shooting herself out of guilt.
 Anna forces Manny to take her to a seedy motel where the two thugs he hired to terrorize the neighborhood and whom killed Hector are residing.
 Anna breaks into their room and kills both of them in a quick shootout, as well as Manny.

 Anna goes back to her law office building where she confronts her former boss, Charles Adams, who has been working behind the scenes to orchestrate this whole thing.
 When Anna tries to shoot him, she is attacked by Chiba, the brutal Japanese assassin sent from Japan to kill her.
-After a climatic and brutal fistfight between the two women in the lobby of the building, Anna gets the upper hand and kills the female Yakuza by slashing her neck with her cross necklace that she wears around her neck.
+After a climactic and brutal fistfight between the two women in the lobby of the building, Anna gets the upper hand and kills the female Yakuza by slashing her neck with the cross necklace that she wears around her neck.
 Relieved but exhausted, Anna is only confronted by Charles, pointing a gun at her.
 Before he can shoot Anna, Detective Garcia runs in and shoots him dead.

 In the final scene, Detectives Garcia and Martinez arrive at Anna's house to thank her for solving the case for them.
-Anna tells them that she has decided to stay in her old neighborhood and live with her father when he returns, and that she will open up her own law practice to help those less fortunate then her.
+Anna tells them that she has decided to stay in her old neighborhood and live with her father when he returns and that she will open up her own law practice to help those less fortunate than her.
 Garcia thanks Anna for her help, but also tells her to stay out of trouble.
-When the two women detectives leave to respond to a call, Anna gets out her street clothes from her suitcase, implying that she will intend to continue her second lifestyle of fighting crime as Señorita Justice.
+When the two women detectives leave to respond to a call, Anna gets out her street clothes from her suitcase, implying that she intends to continue her second lifestyle of fighting crime as Señorita Justice.